Christian Rex van Minnen

-Christian Rex van Minnen is an American contemporary artist.
+Christian Rex van Minnen is an American contemporary artist known for his distinctive and surrealistic style.
+Born in 1980 in Providence, Rhode Island, van Minnen grew up in Colorado and developed a passion for art from an early age.
+He pursued his interest in painting and graduated with a Bachelor of Arts degree from Regis University in 2002.
+Van Minnen began his professional painting career around 2005–2006, initially working on smaller scales and creating personal pieces.
+As his career progressed, he transitioned to larger scales, evolving his technique and balancing complexity with composition.
+Notably, van Minnen has embraced the internet as a platform for showcasing and sharing his work, bypassing traditional art scene barriers.
+His artwork often features vividly rendered, fantastical subjects that elicit both attraction and repulsion, exploring themes of life, absurdity, and power.
+While his work has drawn comparisons to historical art movements and artists, van Minnen's unique approach to color, form, and subject matter has earned him recognition as a leading figure in the realm of contemporary art.

 Biography

 Christian Rex van Minnen was born in 1980 in Providence, Rhode Island, and grew up in Colorado.
 His father is a psychotherapist in Basalt, Colorado and was born in South Africa but did not have much direct contact.
 His uncles were fishermen and had a fish market in Charlestown, Rhode Island, called Rathbones.
 He always doodled in high school and was introduced to painting before going to university.
 He graduated with a BA degree from Regis University in 2002.

 He chose painting as a profession starting in 2005–2006.
 Early in his career he worked on a smaller scale of 18x24 inches.
 These were more personal pieces.
 Later, he moved to a larger scale and had to change his technique, remove some of the complexity, and try not to fill every square inch on the canvas.
 He became frustrated in 2006 and worked to use the internet to get around the traditional art scene.

 In 2011, he did a residency at Anderson Ranch Arts Center, Snowmass, Colorado.
 He lived and worked in Coyoacan Mexico City with artist Rodrigo Cifuentes for 3 months in 2011.

 His first solo show in Europe was at the Gallery Paulson in Copenhagen in May 2014.
 In November 2018, Aaron Johnson and Van Minnen had their first exhibit together in Hong Kong.
 Johnson and van Minnen have been long-time friends.
 Van Minnen works almost exclusively in painting but he has also made some ceramic sculptures.

 Van Minnen is married to Ashley Muse, and they have a son.